gogins/csound-extended/nudruz/README.md

 See https://github.com/gogins/csound-extended/commits/develop for the commit log.

-# Installation
+## Installation

-In order to load `nudruz.asd` you must first install a number of its dependencies, listed in `nudruz.asd`.
+In order to load nudruz.asd you must first install a number of its dependencies, listed in nudruz.asd.
 Some of these can be installed as Linux packages, some must be installed by cloning Git repositories, some must be installed using Quicklisp, and some must be installed by downloading archives.
-In all cases except for system packages, you must create a symbolic link to your `~/.local/share/common-lisp/source/` directory.
+In all cases except for system packages, you must create a symbolic link to your ~/.local/share/common-lisp/source/ directory.
 For example:

 ```
 mkg@bodhimandala:~/csound-extended/nudruz$ ls -ll ~/.local/share/common-lisp/source/